pluralsight/guides/author_contest.md

 ## Contest Rules

-Tutorials submission between June 8th - July 30th will be

-Winners will be judged based on following reviewing criteria.
+Tutorials submission between June 8th - July 30th will qualify for a chance to win $500 in prize category.
+Winners will be announced on August 15th, 2016 based on following reviewing criteria.

-use of technology/integrations + # of hearts + # of (legit) social media shares
+>use of technology/integrations + # of hearts + # of (legit) social media shares

 Our sponsors will help us review the best use of their API.

 Join our [Slack Community](https://hackguides.herokuapp.com/).

 ### [Start your tutorial now](http://tutorials.pluralsight.com/write/)